radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 A data source represents the connection to a backend identity store.
 Managing all data sources from one central location simplifies the migration process from a development environment to a production environment.
 Data sources are managed on the Settings Tab  Server Backend in the Main Control Panel.
 For details on creating data sources, see RadiantOne System Administration Guide.

-><span style="color:red">**IMPORTANT NOTE – one of the main purposes of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
-It is strongly recommended that you use generic data source names that can remain (be relevant) as you migrate from a development to production environment where you only need to change the connection information.**
+>[!warning] One of the main purposes of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
+It is strongly recommended that you use generic data source names that can remain (be relevant) as you migrate from a development to production environment where you only need to change the connection information.

 ![The Server Backend Sub-tab](Media/Image2.1.jpg)